Logging

 Controlling log output

-In order to control what is being written to the logfile, click on the Filter link on the logfile page right from the refresh button.
+In order to control what is being written to the logfile, click on the setup button.
 This will bring up a dialog like below.

 The PBX can also write the log messages to a syslog server.
 If this is required, the address needs to be put into the Syslog server IP address setting.
 It may also specify the port in the form address:port.